Fertility & Pregnancy

 Chinese medicine emphasises that the post-natal period (approximately the first 40 days after birth) is a time when it is essential that the mother conserves her energy and regains her lost reserves.
 Without proper care during this time, the risk of poor milk supply, prolonged depression and exhaustion may be increased.
 The ancient Chinese counselled that during this post-natal period the mother should stay at home and be attended by family, so that she could concentrate on the baby and herself.

 Although this level of support is not likely to be available nowadays, acupuncture can help in this important period to balance body and mind and improve wellbeing.
 Post-natal treatment commonly involves moxa treatment in addition to needles.
 Moxa is believed to be very nourishing to the mother, particularly in her abdominal area.
 The use of moxa can be taught to the mother, so that she can continue treatment at home.

-ACT East Anglia also provides advice and treatment for:
+ACT East Anglia also provides advice and Acupuncture for:

 - Breast feeding

 - Acupuncture for the production of breast milk.